flairNLP/flair/resources/docs/TUTORIAL_6_CORPUS.md

 library.

-## Reading A Column-Formatted Dataset
+## Reading A Sequence Labeling Dataset

 Most sequence labeling datasets in NLP use some sort of column format in which each line is a word and each column is one level of linguistic annotation.
 See for instance this sentence: